-Combining my love of gardening and learning the origins of many things, such as fossils, but of course, I decided to research where some of the plant species thriving in my country landscape first came from.
-Singling out my flowering shrubs and small trees, I discovered lots of interesting historical and cultural facts plus much more, including annual festivals celebrating their glorious blossoms.
-Beginning with the first spring bloom (my favorite of all) is the forsythia; and following through in their order of seasonal coming out are three other varieties including; the sand cherry tree, apple blossom trees and lilac shrubs.
+My love of plants combined with finding out the origins of things, such as fossils, but of course, I began to investigate the origins of several plant species growing in my country landscape.
+Singling out my flowering shrubs and small trees, I discovered lots of interesting historical and cultural facts about them, and much more, including annual festivals celebrating these glorious varieties.
+Beginning with the first spring bloom (my favorite of all) is the forsythia.
+Next, following through in order according to their seasonal blossoming are three more varieties including; the sand cherry tree, apple blossom trees and lilac shrubs.

 Forsythia In History and Culture

-As a native plant to Asia, forsythia was first recorded in the Shennong Bencoa Jin, a Chinese book of agriculture and medicinal plants written between 300 BC and 200 AD
+A native plant of Asia, the forsythia was first recorded in the Shennong Bencoa Jin, a Chinese book of agriculture and medicinal plants written between 300 BC and 200 AD.

-Tao Hongjing, a Chinese poet, calligrapher, physician, naturalist, and the most eminent Daoist of his time described the forsythia in the famous Chinese book of agriculture: Bitter and balanced; it mainly treats cold and heat disorders . . .
+Tao Hongjing, a Chinese poet, calligrapher, physician, naturalist, and the most eminent Daoist of his time, described the forsythia in this famous Chinese book of agriculture: Bitter and balanced, it mainly treats cold and heat disorders.